What Are the Parts of a Front Door?

 Sweep

-The sweep is the seal at the bottom part of the entrance door.
-It consists of rigid materials like aluminum, stainless steel or plastic, and functions like a door’s weatherstripping to keep out the elements.
+The sweep is the seal attached to the bottom part of the entrance door.
+It consists of rigid materials like aluminum, stainless steel or plastic and functions like a door’s weatherstripping to keep out the elements.
 Door sweeps are cut to the width of the entry before installation.

 Parts of a Front Door Frame